malmgrenola/bowling-alley/README.md

   - Bowling section - allows users to see prices and navigate to booking form
   - Billiards section - allows users to see prices and navigate to booking form
   - Children's birthday party Section
-- Resturant section - allows users to see menu
+- Restaurant section - allows users to see menu
 - Booking form
 - Newsletter signup